banner-bg

 Building a healthy staff culture at your childcare center or preschool doesn’t happen overnight.
-It’s an ongoing process that starts as soon as your staff members accept their job offers!
-Teachers who have a great onboarding experience are likely to be happier and more motivated at work (which helps your staff retention, too!).
+It’s an ongoing process that starts as soon as your staff members accept their job offers—and a successful onboarding process can set the tone for a positive working environment.

 1. Share your employee handbook as soon as possible